miraten/mira-i18n/README.md

 Main features are:
  - It is simple too.
- - It is tree structured.
+ - It is hierachy structured.
  - It support simple format string.
  - It support modular files.